 FOLLOW US!

 Image Caption: The Sun sets during Chicagohenge as a CTA train in Chicago, Illinois travels towards it.
 Image Credit: @cdats

 If you do decide to check it out, snap a pic and tag @adlerplanet and #Chicagohenge on your favorite social media channels!
-It’s sure to be a sight worth stopping to look at!
+It’s sure to be a sight to behold.

 Learn From Our Astronomy Educators

-Watch exclusive episodes of Sky Observers Hangout to learn more about this equinox phenomenon.
-Our astronomy educators show you how to observe equinox sunrise and sunset alignments in your area and you can learn how to photograph Chicagohenge!
+In a previous Sky Observers Hangout episode, our astronomy educators show you how to observe equinox sunrise and sunset alignments in your area and how to photograph Chicagohenge!

+FOLLOW US!